 RFP: what to know about Request For Proposal

 The term RFP is an acronym for the request for proposal.
 Frequently, it also includes RFQ (request for quotation), including the signing of the contract and setting the conditions.
 This step is more detailed – a client who has an RFP often already knows what he’s looking for, what he can afford, and what kind of cooperation he wants.
-Software development agency can ask for additional information, and workshops are also an excellent way to clarify any doubts.
+Software development agencies can ask for additional information, and workshops are also an excellent way to clarify any doubts.

 Even though an RFP is not mandatory at the onset of collaboration, it is beneficial, even if created in a short version, for both parties.
 This may allow a software development partner to better understand the project’s foundation and point out areas to revisit.
 RFPs also allow for the provision of alternative solutions and provide accurate estimations of the time and cost of the project.